mohammad-quanit/aws-bootcamp-cruddur-2023/journal/week1.md

 - **AWS Inspector**, an AWS vulnerability management service that continuously scans your AWS workloads for software vulnerabilities and unintended network exposure.

+I've also implemented `Snyk` with my github repository and found out some issues as you see below in screenshot:

+So after inspecting above screenshot, what I need to do is to change `Base image` in dockerfile for both of the FE & BE images.

 <br />

 ### **Spending Considerations**